aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 ### What's already been done and what's underway

-To give you an idea of where we've come from, what ground we've already covered, where we are going adn what needs doing, check out our [roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md).
+To give you an idea of where we've come from, what ground we've already covered, where we are going and what needs doing, check out our [roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md).

 ### How to contact the maintainers to discuss contributions, where to interact with fellow Aletheians and how to ask for help